emma-holmes/Source-Dissimilarity-Index-for-Python/README.md

 ```
 The output from the script is a floating-point value between 0 and 2.

-### Note for Python users
+### Note for MATLAB users
 There are two versions of the code, which perform the same computations and output: one for MATLAB and one for Python 3.
-The Python 3 code can be found in a separate repository: [Source-Dissimilarity-Index-for-Python](https://github.com/emma-holmes/Source-Dissimilarity-Index-for-Python)
+The MATLAB code can be found in a separate repository: [Source-Dissimilarity-Index-for-MATLAB](https://github.com/emma-holmes/Source-Dissimilarity-Index-for-MATLAB)

 ## License